yigitozkavci/Cmpe436Assignments/Cmpe436Assignment3/Q2/b/README.md

 Process 1 sees the block at line 9, but it is executed immediately since (y[1-1] == 0) holds.

-Since we have the same state, theoretically process 1 can enter its critical section without ever allowing process 0.
+Since we have the same state, theoretically process 1 can enter its critical section again.

+This behavior is causing nondeterminism on the order of entering critical sections for processes.
+But this property doesn't cause starvation.